 Dance Performance Minor, 18-hour

-The 18-hour minor offers students the opportunity to study dance at AU, while focusing a majority of their time on a different career major.
-Dance minors can expect to continue training from previous years at a highly proficient level, and are offered the same performance opportunities as Dance Majors.
+The minor offers students the opportunity to study dance at AU while focusing on a different career major.
+Dance minors can expect to continue training from previous years at a highly proficient level and are offered the same performance opportunities as Dance Majors.
 Courses include: four levels of ballet, modern dance, jazz, three levels of tap, two levels of choreography, and dance history.

 Summer Dance Intensive

-Learn more about AU’s week-long dance intensive offers high school and college students experiential training in a variety of dance forms, including yoga, pilates, modern, ballet, jazz, world dance, improvisation, and repertory.
+Learn more about AU’s week-long dance intensive offers high school and college students experiential training in a variety of dance forms.
+The program includes yoga, pilates, modern, ballet, jazz, world dance, improvisation, and repertory.

 What classes will I take?